Blockstream/satellite/doc/hardware.md

 ### Coaxial Cables

-You will need a coaxial cable to connect the LNB to the demodulator or, in the case of the SDR-based setup, to connect the LNB to the power supply.
+You will need a coaxial cable to connect the LNB to the receiver or, in the case of the SDR-based setup, to connect the LNB to the power supply.
 The most popular and recommended type of coaxial cable is an RG6.

 ## Setup-Specific Components

-This section summarizes the additional components that are required for each type of setup, according to the demodulator choice.
+This section summarizes the additional components that are required for each type of setup, according to the receiver choice.

 ### Components for a Software-defined Radio (SDR) Setup